-Why we engage How the Board engages Communities Making a meaningful contribution to the wider society enables The Board reviewed climate-related risks and opportunities and were updated on related progress on and us to create stronger communities and generate positive climate-related matters and regulation. environment environmental and social impacts.
-Engagement with organisations such as non-governmental organisations and community groups helps us to address our impact on the wider society and supports ways in which we can work together to make a valuable, The Board oversees the Company's broader sustainability reporting within the Annual Report and through the Audit and Risk Committee.
-The Board oversees the initiatives of the Alfa Communities and assesses their impact on Alfa's culture. positive contribution.
+Making a meaningful contribution to the wider society enables us to create stronger communities and generate positive environmental and social impacts.
+Engagement with organisations such as non-governmental organisations and community groups helps us to address our impact on the wider society and supports ways in which we can work together to make a valuable, positive contribution.

+- The Board reviewed climate-related risks and opportunities and were updated on related progress on climate-related matters and regulation. - The Board oversees the Company's broader sustainability reporting within the Annual Report and through the Audit and Risk Committee. - The Board oversees the initiatives of the Alfa Communities and assesses their impact on Alfa's culture.